swaaap-nil/BloggingWebApp/server/readme.md

 CONNECTION_URL_TO_MONGODB_DATABASE =

 ## start commands
-use yarn i
+use yarn install
-and yarn start
+and yarn run start
 commands to setup & run the server